opsway/magento-mod-onelogin/README.md

 - X.509 certificate

 2. Now you can copy module to your Magento folder and configure it.
-Go to System->Configuration->Developer->Onelogin and put application ID and certificate that you found on previous step.
+Go to System->Configuration->Developer->Onelogin and put there the required settings.

 3. Flush Magento caches and you are done - you can now click on "Login via Onelogin" and see how magic happens